I-CAN-hack/secoc/README.md

  - A comma.ai panda is needed to communicate over CAN, and the latest panda python library needs to be installed (pip install -r requirements.txt).

 ## Extracting Keys

-Ensure the car has ignition on, then run the script.
+With the vehicle completely off and the brake pedal not pressed, press the power button twice to get the car into "IGNITION ON" without the green `[READY]` light also being on.
+You can then run the script.
 Example:

 ```bash
 $ ./extract_keys.py